Pan Fried Trout with a Lemon Butter Sauce Recipe

 Last night we enjoyed a delicious lasagna from our dear friend Alice, the person most responsible for us ending up in Park City in the first place.
 Thanks Alice.

 My Version of The Mustang’s Utah Red Trout

 This recipe is an adaptation of one from a new restaurant in Park City called Mustang Restaurant (at least new to me).
 It is served with a simple lemon butter sauce with capers and chives.
 Chef Hufferd says, “Because of the trout’s tender, flaky texture, pan sear the fillets to keep them intact.”

 The Mustang is at 890 Main Street, Park City, Utah.

 Trout with Lemon Butter Sauce

 - 1 tablespoon shallot minced

 - 1 tablespoon capers

-2 tablespoons fresh chives, chopped
+- 2 tablespoons fresh chives finely chopped for garnish

-2 tablespoons toasted pine nuts
+- 2 tablespoons tasted pine nuts for garnish

 - Reduce the heat to low and add the rest of the butter gradually in small pieces, whisking after each addition.
 Taste and adjust the seasoning with salt and pepper.